atsushieno/aap-core/docs/design/GUI.md

 Though, we would like to be able to present the plugin UI on multiple methods:

 - in host process, using WebView and per-plugin Web UI.
-It is the best recommended usage scenario.
+It is the best recommended usage scenario for wide range of target devices.
+- in plugin process View, using SurfaceView and [SurfaceControlViewHost](https://developer.android.com/reference/android/view/SurfaceControlViewHost).
+It is the best recommended approach by us, but requires Android 11+.
 - in plugin process View, by showing overlay window using [WindowManager](https://developer.android.com/reference/android/view/WindowManager).
 It requires special permission (`SYSTEM_ALERT_WINDOW`).
+It will be most likely deprecated.
 - in plugin process Activity, either by [Activity Embedding](https://developer.android.com/guide/topics/large-screens/activity-embedding) for tablets and foldables (which could run with the host side by side), or in the worst case, switching to it (then OS may kill the host process at any time!)

 We have to provide entry points to GUI on both Kotlin/Java and native.
-The native part is most likely done by JNI invocation, but native UI toolkits (like `juce_gui_basics`) could make it complicated.
+The native part is most likely done by JNI invocation, but native UI toolkits (like `juce_gui_basics`) could make it complicated (note that JUCE GUI will not work unless JUCE drastically improves the Android UI layer that currently does not implement the entire UI layer as `android.view.View`).

 GUI instantiation is supposed to be asynchronous (the actual implementation is synchronous so far).